AmanAdastra/AmanAdastra/README.md

 - 👋 Hi, I am Aman from India
 - 👀 I’m interested in ...
 Making things Simple and useful for everyone
-- 🌱 I have expertise in Python and Django
+- 🌱 I have expertise in Python, Django and Javascript!
 - 📫 How to reach me ...amanayankhan78@gmail.com
 - Also i write on Medium!